utopiabound/redditp/README.md

 * Support for /r/random, /r/randnsfw, /r/popular virtual subreddits
 * /user/ , /domain/ , /me/ url's work.
 * Url's ending with ['.jpg', '.jpeg', '.gif', '.bmp', '.png'], or URLs from parsable domains
-* Video support (either direct or embeded)
+* Video support (either direct or embedded)
-* Autonext waits for the end of a video (does not work for gif, but does work for gifv)
+* Auto-next waits for the end of a video (does not work for gif, but does work for gifv)
 * Parsing for a collection of domains including: (see createDiv() and processPhoto() for complete list)
 * Special browsing in addition to reddit.com: (See Help (?) popup)
 	* Imgur		(User/Tag/Trending support)  /imgur/[u/*USER*|t/*TAG*]